 Under the terms of certain of our existing credit facilities, we are not permitted to pay dividends if an event of default has occurred and is continuing or would occur as a result of the payment of such dividend.
 We expect that any future credit facilities will also have restrictions on the payment of dividends.
+In addition, cash dividends on our common stock are subject to the priority of dividends on our 1,600,000 outstanding shares of Series B Preferred Shares issued June 2013.

-The laws of the Republic of Liberia and of the Republic of The Marshall Islands, where our vessel-owning subsidiaries are incorporated, generally prohibit the payment of dividends other than from surplus or net profits, or while a company is insolvent or would be rendered insolvent by the payment of such a dividend.
+The laws of the Republic of Liberia and of the Republic of the Marshall Islands, where our vessel-owning subsidiaries are incorporated, generally prohibit the payment of dividends other than from surplus or net profits, or while a company is insolvent or would be rendered insolvent by the payment of such a dividend.
 Our subsidiaries may not have sufficient funds, surplus or net profits to make distributions to us.
 In addition, under guarantees we have entered into with respect to certain of our subsidiaries' existing credit facilities, we are subject to financial and other covenants, which may limit our ability to pay dividends.
 We also may not have sufficient surplus or net profits in the future to pay dividends.